 Indonesian food starts out simple.
 Southeast Asian staples, like rice and noodles, form a flavorsome base on which to build upon.

-Throw into the mix the love and passion Indonesians have for their food, and you truly have a cuisine fit for all purposes.
+Throw into the mix the love and passion Indonesians have for their delicious food, and you truly have a cuisine fit for all purposes.

 When in Indonesia, always try to eat at local warungs and family-run restaurants.
 The tourist-serving cafes and restaurants don’t come close to the freshness and authenticity.